A cost-benefit analysis of cross-lingual transfer methods: Experiments

 \subsection{Training and Inference}

-\textbf{QA and NLI:} In our QA and NLI experiments, we use BERT-pt or BERT-en models from the HuggingFace library~\citep{hf} fine-tuned on SQuAD and MNLI.
+\textbf{QA and NLI:} In our QA and NLI experiments, we use BERT-pt, BERT-en and mBERT models from the HuggingFace library~\citep{hf} fine-tuned on SQuAD and MNLI.
 Our QA models were fine-tuned on a single Tesla V100 GPU with a constant learning rate of 2e-5, over five epochs, with Adam~\citep{adam} optimizer, batch size of 12 and a maximum of 384 input tokens.
 Our NLI models were fine-tuned with a V100, learning rate of 2e-5 over three epochs, batch size of 32 and using Adam optimizer with an input of 128 tokens.

-We experiment with two variants of each training set to fine-tune our BERT models: the originals in English and the machine-translated versions in Portuguese.
-We do the same to evaluate each test set, but, in this case, the originals are in Portuguese and the machine-translated versions are in English.
-In summary, we try four different approaches: 1) Fine-tune BERT-pt on English and evaluate in Portuguese (zero-shot); 2) Fine-tune BERT-pt on a Portuguese-translated training set and evaluate it in Portuguese (translate-train); 3) Fine-tune BERT-en on SQuAD or MNLI and evaluate it on the test set translated to English (translate-infer BERT-en).
-4) As a control experiment, fine-tune BERT-pt in English and evaluate it on the test set translated to English (translate-infer BERT-pt);
+We experiment with two variants of each training set to fine-tune our BERT models: the originals in English and the machine-translated versions in Portuguese, German and Vietnamese.
+We do the same to evaluate each test set, but, in this case, the originals are in Portuguese, German and Vietnamese and the machine-translated versions are in English.
+In summary, we try four different approaches: 1) Fine-tune BERT-pt or mBERT on English and evaluate on the target language (zero-shot); 2) Fine-tune BERT-pt or mBERT on a target-translated training set and evaluate it on the same target language (translate-train); 3) Fine-tune BERT-en on SQuAD or MNLI and evaluate it on the test set translated to English (translate-infer BERT-en); 4) As a control experiment, fine-tune BERT-pt or mBERT in English and evaluate it on the test set translated to English (translate-infer BERT-target);

-\textbf{Passage:} We fine-tune T5-en and T5-pt on the passage ranking task following a similar procedure proposed by \citet{nogueira2020document}.
-The input sequence is formed by a query-passage pair and the model is fine-tuned to return the tokens ``true'' or ``false''.
-Since T5-pt uses a Portuguese vocabulary, we change the target tokens to ``sim'' and ``não'', which correspond to the English words ``yes'' and ``no'' in Portuguese.
-All our T5 models are evaluated on the development set of Portuguese translated MS MARCO.
-We fine-tune T5-pt on the original English MS MARCO dataset, which we refer to as a zero-shot method, and on the translated MS MARCO in Portuguese.
+\textbf{Passage ranking:} We fine-tune mT5 on the passage ranking task following a similar procedure proposed by \citet{nogueira2020document}.
+The input sequence is formed by a query-passage pair and the model is fine-tuned to return the tokens ``yes'' or ``no'', for German, Portuguese and Vietnamese languages.

+All our fine-tuned models are evaluated on the development set of a translated version of MS MARCO.
+Also, in order to explore the zero-shot performance of mT5, we fine-tune this model on English MS MARCO dataset and evaluated on the three considered languages.